Visualize Colors

 Figure 11: Default output of getColors().

-The ordering of the hues was chosen to maximize differences between adjacent hues, arbitrarily beginning with blue (240), brown (60), green (120), red (0), and purple (275) for the first five hues.
+The ordering of the hues was chosen to maximize differences between adjacent hues, with the first five hues arbitrarily set to blue (240), brown (60), green (120), red (0), and purple (275).

-This default "hues" qualitative palette is implicitly generated by getColors() for each bar chart that assumes the default value of the fill parameter.
-Also, a slight transparency is added to further soften the displayed bars of the bar chart, shown in Figure 12.
+The default "hues" qualitative palette is implicitly generated by getColors() for each bar chart, assuming the default value of the fill parameter.
+Also, a slight transparency is added to further soften the bars in the bar chart shown in Figure 12.

 Figure 12: Default output of getColors().

 Explicitly override the default by providing any qualitative palette for fill, including having getColors() generate an alternative with different chroma and luminance values.
-Figure 13 shows deeper, bolder colors than provided by the default by lowering luminance to l=30.
+Figure 13 shows deeper, bolder colors than the default, by lowering luminance to l=30.

 Figure 13: A bar chart with high saturation, chroma set at 95, and little brightness, luminance at 30.